rodeoflagellum/rodeoflagellum.github.io/about.md

 date: 2021-01-21 10:00:00 -0400
 last_edit: 2021-04-24 14:15:00 -0400
 image: /assets/images/about/laguna_main_altarpiece_1943.8.6822.jpg
-desc: "An attempt to communicate my motivations, personality, and interets."
+desc: "An attempt to communicate my motivations, personality, and interests."
 ---

 <!-- Considerations for this post: